Joshua-Riek/x86-bootloader/README.md

 This is due to using the BIOS interrupt call [13h] service [02h] in support for older hardware.
-Please note that when using a hard drive that is 2GB in size, this bootloader may allocate ~256KB of RAM in order to load the entire File Allocation Table (FAT) into memory; therefore, leaving approximately 272KB of conventional memory for loading your program or kernel.
+Please note that when using a hard drive that is 2GB in size, this bootloader may allocate ~256KB of RAM in order to load the entire File Allocation Table (FAT) into memory; therefore, leaving approximately 272KB of conventional memory for loading your program or kernel (assuming at least 1mb of ram).

 ## Features and Goals
-- [x] FAT12 floppy disk support
+- [x] FAT12 floppy/ hard disk support
 - [x] FAT16 hard disk support

 ## Resources